Lawrenceville, GA • Serving Metro Atlanta 30-Mile Radius info@1sourceroofingandrestoration.com

 Five Reasons Georgia Homeowners Leave Money on the Table

-After managing more than 500 insurance claims across metro Atlanta, we see the same mistakes over and over.
+After documenting and restoring more than 500 storm-damaged roofs across metro Atlanta, we see the same mistakes over and over.
 These are not complicated errors.
 They are simple oversights that cost homeowners thousands of dollars — and they are entirely preventable.

 1. No contractor at the adjuster meeting.
 The adjuster works for the insurance company.
 Their training, their protocols, and their incentives all point toward conservative scopes.
-When no contractor is present to walk the roof with the adjuster, damage gets missed.
+When no contractor is present to walk the roof with the adjuster and show the documented damage, items get missed.
 Shingles with creased granule displacement from hail impact look intact to an untrained eye.
 Wind-lifted shingles that have re-sealed lay flat and appear undamaged.
 A contractor who inspects roofs every day catches what the adjuster's protocol does not require them to look for.

 2. Accepting the first scope without review.
-The first scope of loss is a starting point, not a final offer.
+The first scope of loss is a starting point, not a final figure.
 Most adjusters follow a checklist and work quickly — especially during storm surges when they are handling dozens of claims per week.
 Line items get omitted.
 Material grades get defaulted to the cheapest option.
 Labor rates get set below market.
-Homeowners who accept the first scope without having a contractor review it leave an average of 15 to 30 percent of their claim value on the table.
+Homeowners who accept the first scope without having a contractor review it can leave an average of 15 to 30 percent of their documented damage off the record.

 3. Waiting too long to file.
 Every week you delay filing weakens your claim.
 Shingles shift.
 Water intrusion causes secondary damage that the insurance company will argue was caused by neglect rather than the storm.
 The gap between the storm date and the filing date becomes a weapon the adjuster uses to question causation.
 File within 30 days of the storm event whenever possible.